enkidevs/curriculum-pgexercises/sql-new/basic/part-1/ex_retrieve-specific-columns-from-a-table.md

 ## Exercise

 You want to print out a list of all of the facilities and their cost to members.
 How would you retrieve a list of only facility names and costs?

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we specify which table we want data from?
+- How do we specify which columns we want from the table?